Notebooks-Now/submission-instructions/structure.md

 : A [GitHub Actions]() deployment workflow that will attempt to build your submission on each push to your `main` branch.
 Learn more in [Pushing to GitHub](push-to-github).
 Normally, this file should not be changed.

 `environment.yml`
 : The template repositories use a standard `conda` environment file for loading python dependencies.
-If you are using `python` and `conda` then we describe updating this file in [Environment](environment) otherwise any set of [Reproducible Execution Environment Specification (REES)](reproducible environments) files can be used to configure your repository as needed.
+If you are using `python` and `conda` then we describe updating this file in [Environment](environment) otherwise any set of [Reproducible Execution Environment Specification (REES)](https://repo2docker.readthedocs.io/en/latest/specification.html) files can be used to configure your repository as needed.
 REES ensures that any `binderhub` instance can provide a properly configured Jupyter server with required dependencies to reviewers and readers.
-(Note: the Quarto templates already include an additional REES files `apt.txt`, `postBuild`),
+(Note: the Quarto templates already include additional REES files `apt.txt` and `postBuild`),

 `data/`
 : You may want to provide data files directly in your submission repository if they are needed for computations.
 These may be subsets or abstractions of the full data sets needed for generating figures, for example.
 Regardless, original data should be published separately in a suitable data repository.
 These and other data citations should be included in the reference section of the Notebook.
-For more on this topic see [Best Practices](best-practices).
+For more on this topic, see [Best Practices](best-practices).

 `.gitignore`
 : A standard git ignore file allowing you to exclude local files from your submission.
-This is useful if your scripts or notebooks generate additional temporary files when they are run, for example downloaded data files, temporary result files.
+This is useful if your scripts or notebooks generate additional temporary files when they are run, for example downloaded data files or temporary result files.
 Customize this file to fit your needs [by adding ignore patters](https://git-scm.com/docs/gitignore).

 ## Content